(CNN)Here's a look at the life of Luiz Inacio Lula da Silva, former president of Brazil.

 He left school completely after the fifth grade to work full-time.

-Has nine fingers, having lost the little finger on his left hand in a work accident.
+He has nine fingers, having lost the little finger on his left hand in a work accident.

-First wife, Maria, died of hepatitis in her eighth month of pregnancy along with the child.
+His first wife died of hepatitis in her eighth month of pregnancy along with the child.

 Unhappy with the lack of political representation of the working class in Brazil, he decided to get involved in politics.

-and the World Trade Organization favor rich nations and must be revamped to address the needs of developing nations, where most of the world's population lives.
+Regularly gives speeches about his belief that global institutions such as the United Nations and the World Trade Organization favor rich nations and must be revamped to address the needs of developing nations, where most of the world's population lives.

-; visited him in September 2003.
+He was a longtime friend of former Cuban leader Fidel Castro and visited him in September 2003.
 Castro backed all of his presidential runs.

 1966 - Becomes a metalworker and is active in the metalworkers union.

 1975 - Elected president of the metalworkers union.

 March 10, 1980 - Helps found the Workers' Party.